Day of LENT – REVISITED

 The cultural and religious references defining lent have been engrained since my early upbringing.
 Greek culture like countless others, defines the period of lent as a way to “cleanse” the body, and ultimately the mind by abstaining from any meat, eggs, cheese or animal bi-products for 40 days before the coming of Easter, Pascha, Pasqua, Πἀσχα.
 All organized religions practice some sort of cleanse, renewal, in order to prepare for spiritual and mental advancement, not many follow what traditions ask of us.

 If we are to honestly connect with our bodies and minds in a healthier way, we have to make a concerted effort to let go of habits, behaviors, though processes that cause damage, hold us back, and keep us from our highest potential.
-It may be hard or easy, but ultimately rewarding to remove personal obstacles to our growth.
+It may be a difficult process or an easy one, and ultimately rewarding to remove personal obstacles to growth.
+But we all know growth hurts.
+Its not always this bring and shiny transformation.

 1. remove all alcohol, spirits & coffee